xTunner/frontend/README.md

 1. Mac OSX
 2. [Google Chrome Canary](https://www.google.com/chrome/browser/canary.html) installed in /Applications
-3. [Dirac Chrome Extension](https://chrome.google.com/webstore/detail/dirac-devtools/kbkdngfljkchidcjpnfcgcokkbhlkogi) installed in Chrome Canary

 Running devtools:

 1. Run the frontend as usual with `foreman`
 2. In another terminal, `cd` to the project directory and run `./script/devtools.sh`.
 This will open a Chrome Canary window capable of running dev tools.
+3. Install the Dirac devtools [Chrome extension](https://chrome.google.com/webstore/detail/dirac-devtools/kbkdngfljkchidcjpnfcgcokkbhlkogi?hl=en) in Chrome Canary.
+This only needs to be done the first time you use Dirac.
-3. After the script opens Chrome Canary, click on the Dirac extension icon to the right of the address bar to open the dev tools.
+4. Click on the Dirac extension icon to the right of the address bar to open the dev tools.
-4. Toggle CLJS on/off by pressing pgUp/pgDn (fn + up/down arrow on Mac) with focus on the prompt field.
+5. Toggle CLJS on/off by pressing pgUp/pgDn (fn + up/down arrow on Mac) with focus on the prompt field.